What are Shopmatic’s User permissions?

 1. Login to your Shopmatic account, from the main drop-down menu, click on Setup, and then on Users.

 2. From this page, click on the ‘Add new user’ button

 3. A new window will appear, enter the sub-account user details such as:

 i.
-First name & Last name
+First name and last name

 ii.
-Country Code & Phone number
+Country Code and phone number

 iv.
 Choose whether they are an internal employee or an external partner/vendor.